 TS Easy Print technology was first introduced in Windows Server 2008 as an alternative to the use of traditional printing subsystem on Remote Desktop servers.
-Remote Desktop Easy Print avoids the installation of drivers for the redirected printers on a terminal server and allows mapping of client redirected printer to the Easy Print driver.
+Remote Desktop Easy Print avoids the installation of drivers for the redirected printers on a terminal (RDS) server and allows to easily map a client redirected printer to the Easy Print driver.
 This significantly increases the stability and performance of work of the Print Spooler service and RD server as a whole.

 Easy Print functionality is based on the specifications defined in the standard XPS (XML Paper Specification) for printer’s drivers.
 The main advantages of XPS format: open document format, portable and independent from the hardware platform, low requirements for channel bandwidth (through the use of more lightweight XML standard).
 XPS print job through an RDP session are transferred to the client PC and processed by a local print driver.

 The EasyPrint driver converts the job sent to print to the XPS format and transfers it to the client device, where it is printed using the native printer driver.
 One important drawback of EasyPrint technology can be noted – additional resource costs (CPU and RAM) on the RDS server for converting documents, and documents through EasyPrint usually take a little longer to print.

 Remote Desktop Easy Print — Client Side Settings